Litokol® Translucent Grout – Information

 5) You can use vinegar or acetone to clean it.

-– Pre-cure you can, but you don’t need to.
+– Pre-cure you could, but you don’t need to as it has no effect on the product.

 – The inbuilt cleaner makes it a breeze to clean (as long as you haven’t used too much hardener).